-- Avoid using Amex’s Pay Over Time feature, which will leave you forking over interest at a 15.99%-22.99% Pay Over Time variable APR.
+- Avoid using Amex’s Pay Over Time feature, which will leave you forking over interest at a 15.99% to 22.99% variable APR.

 The Amex Gold isn’t right for everyone, but it could easily be right for you.
 Our advice is to compare all the top rewards credit cards on the market today to see which ones align with your spending style and the rewards you want to earn.
 If the Amex gold isn’t the best option out there, your research will lead you to the right card for your wallet.